 A Pinnacle Airlines contract with its pilots, if ratified in mid-January, will provide Delta Air Lines with its path to reducing the number of 50-seat jets operated by its regional airline partners to 125 or fewer by the end of 2015.
 That will be down from more than 300 now, which Delta says will save $400-500 million over the next three years by avoiding heavy maintenance checks.
 At Pinnacle, the cost-cutting contract could save the carrier, albeit with a much smaller workforce, under ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Pinnacle's Pilot Deal Could Reverberate".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Pinnacle's Pilot Deal Could Reverberate".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.